lozukka/learning-javascript-part2/README.md

 I learned:
 - I have a hard time to figure out local storage.
 - Used prepend to add list item to the top of the list instead of bottom of the list

+# Project 2.5
+Just a very simple and basic local storage structure.

+# Project 3: Image slider
+User can click buttons: next or previous, and then the image change.

+I learned:
+- I learned to use index-numbers
+- The main logic flow was a little difficult to figure out, but it slowly was coming together.